 Commentary topics: pastoral leadership; worship leadership: music isn’t your only job; leadership in a non-profit setting; conducting: you’re at the podium now; how to deal with volunteers: your unpaid staff

 Commentary topics: economics; European Union; banking; macroeconomics

 Linda M. Hooks was inducted into Omicron Delta Kappa as an undergraduate at Louisiana State University, where she was student government vice president and Panhellenic president.
-She has served as the faculty advisor to the Alpha Circle of O∆K at Washington and Lee University since 2010.
-She is the member-at-large representing academe for the 2016-18 Society Board of Directors.
+She has previously served as the faculty advisor to the Alpha Circle of O∆K at Washington and Lee University since 2010.
+She has been member-at-large representing academe for the 2016-18 Society Board of Directors.
 She served as National Vice President from 2018-19, and is currently a member of the Omicron Delta Kappa Foundation Board of Trustees where she also is the chair of the Mission Committee.

 Linda is professor of economics at Washington and Lee University.
 She teaches money and banking, principles of macroeconomics, and a senior research seminar.
 She has also led a travel-based seminar on the European monetary union.
 Her research has been published in the Journal of Economic History, Journal of Financial Services Research, Review of Financial Economics, Contemporary Economic Policy, The Group of Thirty monograph series, and Federal Reserve Bank of Dallas publications.
 Linda is a past recipient of an American Association of University Women (AAUW) American Fellowship for sabbatical support.